 The Reach Every Mother and Child Act Would Save More Lives

-Bipartisan legislation introduced in the Senate called the Reach Every Mother and Child Act (S. 1730) would put the world on a path to end preventable deaths of moms and kids.
+Bipartisan legislation called the Reach Every Mother and Child Act (S. 1730, H.R.
+4022) would put the world on a path to end preventable deaths of moms and kids.
 The bill was introduced by Senators Susan Collins (R-ME), Chris Coons (D-DE), Johnny Isakson (R-GA), Jerry Moran (R-KS), Dick Durbin (D-IL), Jeanne Shaheen (D-NH), Marco Rubio (R-FL), Mike Enzi (R-WY), Chris Murphy (D-CT), and Richard Blumenthal (D-CT) and in the House by Representatives David Reichert (R-WA), Betty McCollum (D-MN), Barbara Lee (D-CA) and Dan Donovan (R-NY).

 The Reach Act would: